ecklab/ecklab.github.io/index.md

      hspace="25"
      vspace="10"
      align = "left"
      /> [Daniel J. Eck](https://publish.illinois.edu/danieleck/) - Statistics professor at the University of Illinois Urbana-Champaign.
-Daniel is an active researcher in baseball analytics and has recently developed a tpoics course devoted to [baseball analytics](https://courses.illinois.edu/schedule/2022/fall/STAT/430) at the university of Illinois.
+Daniel is an active researcher in baseball analytics and has recently developed a topics course devoted to [Baseball Analytics](https://courses.illinois.edu/schedule/2022/fall/STAT/430) at the University of Illinois (see the Syllabus [here](images/README.md)).

 <img src="https://www.freetechbooks.com/uploads/1614572153-dalpiaz2.png.jpg"
      width="50"